mraf2019/Wanderers/README.md

 ## Qi Lei (LeiQi7)

-Overall map, collision of subjects and characters, skill attack, game status controller, pages linking, database, different characters and choosing, player status indicator, some minor features.
+Skeletal stage: Overall map, collision of subjects and characters, skill attack, game status controller, pages linking

+MVP stage: Database for all the cards, prefab of different characters and choosing character logics, the determination logic of player status and its indicator, some minor features and bugs.

 ## Yiwei Zhang (Sunnyvale7)